Burnley and District Tramways

 History

-The system was essentially one line, 7.10 miles long, running from Padiham in the west through to Burnley, where it turned northwards through Reedley and Brierfield to Nelson.
-The first section to open was northwards to Nelson, followed a week later (on the 24th September 1881) by the line westwards to Padiham.
-Horse traction was introduced on the short connecting section along Church St, with trams waiting for each other at both ends of the horse-worked section and inevitably obstructing other traffic, which quickly drew the ire of residents and the council alike.
+The company was unfortunately handicapped before services had even started, when the Board of Trade refused to licence Church Street in Burnley for steam traction due to its narrowness, effectively splitting the proposed system in two.
+Despite this set back, the first section of the standard-gauge steam tramway — northwards to Nelson — opened for business on the 17th September 1881.
+This was followed a week later (on the 24th September 1881) by the line westwards to Padiham.
+Horse traction was introduced on the short connecting section along Church Street, with trams waiting for each other at both ends of the horse-worked section and inevitably obstructing other traffic, which quickly drew the ire of both residents and the council alike.
 This was not the only problem, as the company seems to have been poorly managed from the off, with services proving to be anything but reliable.
-Far worse was however to come, as the company was repeatedly summonsed for offences against the Tramways Act, primarily for the emission of steam.
+Far worse was, however, to come, as the company was repeatedly summonsed for offences against the Tramways Act, primarily for the emission of steam.
 The first few cases turned into a torrent, week in, week out, the company being continually fined.
 The company's engines were Kitsons, which were operating without adverse comment on many other tramways, yet in Burnley , the police and magistrates considered them, and more specifically the steam emissions, to be a danger to life!
 The magistrates blamed the company, the company blamed the engines, and Kitsons blamed the drivers.
 The engines were subsequently modified by Kitsons, but the steam emissions continued, as did the fines.

-It is difficult at this remove to see why steam emissions, as opposed to smoke emissions, were considered such a problem —one that was frankly impossible to eliminate on cold days with the available technology — when all around factory chimneys and domestic dwellings were free to pour forth as much smoke as they so desired.
-What is certain however, is that the company was pursued relentlessly by the police, and whilst the truth will probably never be known, the sheer volume of the prosecutions hints at vested interests, probably the carriage-owning classes, a supposition supported by the statement of a police superintendent, who admitted that he had been directed — by the Assistant Chief Constable —to proceed against the company "somewhat vigorously" in respect of steam emissions.
+It is difficult at this remove to see why steam emissions, as opposed to smoke emissions, were considered such a problem —one that was frankly impossible to eliminate on cold days with the available technology — when all around factory chimneys and domestic dwellings were free to pour forth as much smoke as they desired.
+What is certain, however, is that the company was pursued relentlessly by the police, and whilst the truth will probably never be known, the sheer volume of the prosecutions hints at vested interests, probably the carriage-owning classes, a supposition supported by the statement of a police superintendent, who admitted that he had been directed — by the Assistant Chief Constable —to proceed against the company "somewhat vigorously" in respect of steam emissions.
 Ironically, the Chief Magistrate, who seems to have been fond of levying the maximum as far as fines were concerned, was also the Mayor.

 The company simply had no other option but to introduce horse traction to supplement the engines, and eventually, around the 1st March 1882, to replace them altogether.
 The corporation and various burghers finally managed to rouse themselves and come to the company's defence, when it became clear that the town was not only in danger of losing the steam trams, but also the tramway itself.
 The company were almost at the point of throwing in the towel, horse traction being not only expensive, but palpably unsuited to the terrain.
 Despite vocal critiscim of the prosecutions, including by other local authorities, nothing really changed, the company struggling on, killing horses at the rate of one a week.

 Various new engines were brought in on trial, and as witnessed by yet more summonses, the company also ran some of the Kitsons, presumably as and when it thought they would not emit steam.
-New Falcon-built engines were however finally purchased in 1893, which seem to have mollified the opposition, and by August of that year, services had improved significantly, though some horses were kept in reserve until 1885.
-Through services via a widened Church St were finally introduced in February 1885, but only after a lot of squabbling between the corporation and the company over payment, the former demanding £1000 for a scheme it had apparently planned before the tramway had ever been heard of!
+New Falcon-built engines were, however finally purchased in 1893, which seem to have mollified the opposition, and by August of that year, services had improved significantly, though some horses were kept in reserve until 1885.
+Through services via a widened Church Street were finally introduced in February 1885, but only after a lot of squabbling between the corporation and the company over payment, the former demanding £1000 for a scheme it had apparently planned before the tramway had ever been heard of.

 The Burnley and District Tramways remained an isolated system for its entire existence, its nearest neighbour being the Rossendale Valley Tramways Company, which had its northerm terminus at Crawshawbooth, around 6 miles to the south of Burnley.